Water Damage Restoration in Portland, OR

 Owning a home or business is one of the hallmarks of living the American Dream.
 While there are many fulfilling and positive aspects of owning property, one of the challenges that owners face is property damage.
 This type of damage can be caused by a range of disasters, both man-made and natural.
 Of all the types of property damage, water damage is among the most common.

-Whether from broken pipes or heavy thunderstorms, it doesn't take a professor from Lewis Clark College in Portland to know that water damage can be incredibly harmful to your home.
+Whether from broken pipes or heavy thunderstorms, it doesn't take a professor from Reed College in Portland to know that water damage can be incredibly harmful to your home.
 Water can spread quickly throughout your property, causing damage to furniture and porous materials as it moves.
 In the blink of an eye, you could be looking at substantial rotting, warping, and even mold growth.
 That's why water damage restoration in Portland, OR is so important - to mitigate the damage to your home and help prevent it from happening in the future.

 Trying to overcome flooding and other water-related disasters on your own can seem like a lost cause.
 But with Disaster Response by your side, you don't have to lose hope.
 As a local water damage clean-up company, we provide comprehensive restoration services to properties of all sizes in Portland.
 From the first time we assess your water damage to the time we mitigate and restore, we're here for you.